Ignitarium-Renesas/RZV2L_AiLibrary/03_Elderly_fall_detection/README.md

 ## Limitations

 1. Full body of the person should be visible in the camera.
 This is the limitation from HR-Net keypoints detector.

+## Known issues
+- [ERROR] Failed to initialize Coral Camera - This error is observed if camera is not connected to the board.
+Check camera connection properly.
+Connect and restart the board.
+- permission denied - This error may occur if executable file does not have execution permission.
+Use this command - `chmod 777 executable_filename` to assign proper permissions.